 Dr. Mathieu Lupien

-Dr. Mathieu Lupien is a scientist at the Princess Margaret Cancer Centre and holds a cross-appointment with OICR.
+Dr. Mathieu Lupien is a Senior scientist at the Princess Margaret Cancer Centre and holds a cross-appointment with OICR.

 Lupien is recognized for three seminal discoveries:

 - Epigenetic modifications on histones can discriminate cell-type-specific-noncoding gene regulatory elements in normal and cancer cells.

 - Epigenetic alterations at gene regulatory elements underlie cancer initiation and progression.

 - Noncoding genetic alterations promoting cancer development preferentially target gene regulatory elements.